darrenkoh/document-management-agents/README.md

 # Document Classification Agent

-An intelligent Python agent that automatically classifies documents by content using a local LLM (Ollama), stores classifications in a NoSQL database, and provides semantic search (RAG) capabilities.
+An intelligent Python agent that automatically classifies documents by content using a local LLM (Ollama), with advanced OCR capabilities for image-based PDFs via DeepSeek-OCR, stores classifications in a NoSQL database, and provides semantic search (RAG) capabilities with beautiful markdown rendering.

 ## Features

 - **Content-based Classification**: Uses Ollama LLM to analyze file content and classify documents (supports up to 3 categories per document)
-- **Multiple File Formats**: Supports PDF, DOCX, TXT, and images (with OCR)
+- **Multiple File Formats**: Supports PDF, DOCX, TXT, and images (with OCR and DeepSeek-OCR fallback for complex PDFs)
+- **Advanced PDF Processing**: Uses DeepSeek-OCR as fallback for image-based PDFs that regular text extraction cannot handle
+- **Structured Markdown Output**: DeepSeek-OCR outputs documents in structured markdown format with tables, headers, and layout information
+- **Markdown Rendering UI**: Beautiful markdown rendering across all content previews in the web interface
 - **NoSQL Database Storage**: Stores all classifications in TinyDB (JSON-based NoSQL database)
 - **JSON Export**: Automatically exports classification results to JSON file
 - **Semantic Search (RAG)**: Perform semantic search on document content using embeddings